Abbykus/Abbycus-ESP8266-Development-Board/Examples/MicroPython/README.md

 Once you have installed MicroPython on the QDEV ESP8266 board you can connect to the board via the Serial monitor in your development environment or a serial terminal emulator such as [screen](https://linuxhint.com/screen-linux/) for Linux.
 You should expect to see a '>>>' prompt indicating the interactive mode where you can enter MicroPython commands or entire scripts manually.

 ### INSTALL AMPY
-In order to develop scripts for the QDEV ESP8266 module, you should install the AdaFruit MicroPython Tool ***ampy*** on your host PC which is a utility to interact with a MicroPython board (QDEV ESP8266) through the serial connection.
+To aid script development for the QDEV ESP8266 module, you can install the AdaFruit MicroPython Tool ***ampy*** on your host PC which is a utility to interact with a MicroPython board (QDEV ESP8266) through the serial connection.

 ***Ampy*** is a simple command line tool to manipulate files and run code on a MicroPython board.
 With ***ampy*** you can send files from your computer to the board's file system, download files from a board to your computer, and even send a Python script to a board to be executed.